robinsloan/sentence-space/README.md

 1. *Sentence gradients*: smooth interpolations between two input sentences.
 2. *Sentence jitters*: clouds of alternative sentences closely related to an input sentence.

 These are very weird artifacts!
 If you try to write a sentence gradient by hand, you'll find it's very difficult.
-Are they useful?
+Is it useful?
 Possibly not.
-Are they _interesting_?
+Is it _interesting_?
 Definitely!

 Again, you'll find a ton more context and exploration in [this post](https://www.robinsloan.com/voyages-in-sentence-space).